-On this day in 1991, an American heroine passes away.
-Why, exactly, was Mary Babnik Brown a hero?
-The details are uncertain, but one basic fact is undisputed: Mary got a haircut—and it helped the war effort.
+On this day in 1907, an American heroine is born.
+Why, exactly, did Mary Babnik Brown become a hero?
+The details are uncertain, but one basic fact is undisputed: Mary got a haircut—and it helped our country during World War II.

 Was Mary’s hair used to create crosshairs for Norden bombsights?
 Or was it simply used for meteorological instruments?